Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 Wouldn't it be great if there were a tool that automatically scales, heals, and manages containers?

 And, That’s where Kubernetes comes in.
-Gotcha?
+Got it?

 ---

 ## How and where was Kubernetes born?

-<mark>Google</mark> had been managing massive workloads for years using an internal system called <mark>Borg</mark>.
+**Google** had been managing massive workloads for years using an internal system called **Borg**.
 Borg was used internally at Google to schedule and run workloads efficiently across clusters of machines.
 Learning from Borg’s strengths and limitations, Google developed a more flexible, open-source system now called Kubernetes.

-<mark>Kubernetes is often called K8s </mark> (k, 8 replaced for in between 8 letters,s).
+**Kubernetes is often called K8s** (k, 8 replaced for in between 8 letters,s).
 Cool, right?

-In 2014, Google open-sourced Kubernetes and donated it to the <mark>Cloud Native Computing Foundation (CNCF)</mark>, an organization that focuses on building things around Kubernetes.
+In 2014, Google open-sourced Kubernetes and donated it to the **Cloud Native Computing Foundation (CNCF)**, an organization that focuses on building things around Kubernetes.

 After its launch, major tech companies (Microsoft, Red Hat, AWS) adopted Kubernetes.
 It became cloud-agnostic, meaning it could run on any cloud provider or even on-premises.
 Today, it is the foundation of modern cloud-native computing and powers applications at scale.